fawad-liaqat/AF3005_ProgrammingForFinance/README.md

-AF3005: Programming for Finance
+📌 AF3005: Programming for Finance
 🚀 Overview
-This repository showcases projects and assignments from the AF3005 - Programming for Finance course.
-It highlights key applications of Python programming in financial modeling, data analysis, algorithmic trading, portfolio optimization, and machine learning for finance.
+This repository contains projects and assignments from the AF3005 - Programming for Finance course, focusing on Python programming applications in financial modeling, data analysis, machine learning, and quantitative finance.

-Projects emphasize financial automation, risk assessment, and quantitative finance techniques, leveraging advanced Python libraries like Pandas, NumPy, Matplotlib, and Scikit-learn for predictive analytics and optimization.
+Projects emphasize financial automation, portfolio optimization, algorithmic trading, and risk assessment, leveraging key Python libraries like Pandas, NumPy, Matplotlib, and Scikit-learn.

 📂 Key Projects
-Financial Data Analysis: Cleaning, analyzing, and visualizing market datasets.
+Financial Data Analysis – Analyze and visualize financial datasets.

-Algorithmic Trading: Designing and backtesting trading strategies.
+Algorithmic Trading – Develop and backtest trading strategies.

-Portfolio Optimization: Risk-return optimization using Python.
+Portfolio Optimization – Apply risk-return optimization techniques.

-Predictive Analytics: Implementing machine learning models for financial forecasting.
+Predictive Analytics – Implement machine learning models for forecasting.

-Automation: Streamlining financial processes such as stock tracking and performance monitoring.
+Automation – Automate processes like stock tracking and performance monitoring.

 🛠️ Technologies Used
-Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, SciPy, Scikit-learn.
+Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, SciPy, Scikit-learn

-Jupyter Notebooks: For interactive data analysis and visualization.
+Jupyter Notebooks: For interactive data analysis and visualization

 🔥 Highlights
-Real-world financial applications with hands-on projects using actual financial datasets.
+Hands-on projects with real financial datasets

-Predictive analytics and machine learning models for stock price forecasting.
+Machine learning and predictive analytics for financial forecasting

-Automation and optimization techniques for improving financial decision-making.
+Optimization and automation techniques for enhanced decision-making

 📌 How to Use
 Clone the repository: